Humphrik/hello-world/README.md

-# hello-world
-Doin' it for that contest credit
+Hello Sugar Labs

-My name is Kenneth and I am a person
+My name is Kenneth Humphries.
+I enjoy coding and am currently a junior in highschool.